Elderly couple's South Seattle home hit with gunfire for 8th time this year

 "She was lucky that she didn't get hit.
 My mom was lucky that she didn't get hit.
 So was my dad.
 It could have been a mass murder," one female family member said.

-According to a family member, it is the 8th time in a year that the home has been hit by gunfire or BB guns.
+According to a family member, it is the eighth time in a year that the home has been hit by gunfire or BB guns.

 Windows have been smashed and there is significant damage to the interior of the home.